dotnet/samples/msbuild/rest-api-client-generation/README.md

   }
   ```

-  _Note:_ We are using `new HttpClient()` because is simple to show our example working, but it is not appropriated.
+  _Note:_ We are using `new HttpClient()` because it's simple and shows our example working, but it is not appropriate in real-world code.
 The best practice is to use HTTPClientFactory to create an HTTPClient object which addresses the known issues of HTTPClient request like Resource Exhaustion or Stale DNS problems.
 [Read more about it](https://docs.microsoft.com/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests)

 - Congrats!!
 Now, you can execute the program to see how it is working